-Team: Chris Leong, Dominic Leong, Chris Lee, Yu-Hsiang Lin, Jessie Baxa
+Team: Chris Leong, Dominic Leong, Christopher Lee, Yu-Hsiang Lin, Jessie Baxa

 A primary concern in designing the marker was finding consensus within the community that it authentically and inclusively represents their culture.
 As seen in other Chinatowns across the country, Chinese culture can be at times simplified and commodified to the point of feeling foreign and inaccurate.
 Given the diasporic composition of Chinatown, there is an added complication of the value associated with different motifs and themes connected to China.
 New York’s Chinatown occupies a space in Manhattan that has been constantly renewed with different nationalities of immigrants.
 The competition brief asked for a series of gateways that could loosely identify the chief entry points to Chinatown.
 Given the diverse and ever-evolving nature of Chinatown, each Gateway may need to perform differently across the neighborhood.
 Our proposal provides a flexible system which creates public space to serve community needs for that specific location while maintaining a consistent identity with the other Gateways across Chinatown.
 The Endless Gateway is designed to be open-ended programmatically and formally to accommodate a diversity of community needs and values.